kervinch/connect-four/README.md

 	-computer can be forced to make time limited moves (implemented by iterative deepening) as opposed to previously only limited by depth of the search tree.
 This allows the computer to explore the tree deeper as the game progresses
+	-computer chooses moves asynchronously - this stops UI freezing when computer is making a move -refactored code to MVC design pattern